We cannot give to the hyena twice – Tūtingīhe hiti keerī.

 Today, the second scramble for Africa, the second land grab in Africa is under way.
 According to “Stop Africa Land Grab”, “The African people face an existential threat.
 With the enthusiastic support of some African governments, foreign countries and wealthy foreigners are rapidly taking over the productive lands in Africa and turning Africans into refugees and slave labourers in their own homeland”.
 According to the website, what is unfolding in Africa is a tragedy of epic proportions.
 Clothed in the garb of “Food Security in Africa” these massive land grabs by foreign multinational corporations are into production of bio fuels, palm oil, flowers, sugar cane, pine apples, etc. etc. not for consumption by Africans but for repatriation to China, Quatal, France, Saudi Arabia to mention a few. (see map below) This in exchange for mainly mechanical and electronic toys that fascinate the modern African bourgeoisie.
 The scale of the land deals has prompted some to comment, “It is a mad scramble for Africa farmland right now” and again just as in 1885, the argument is that the land is “unoccupied”, and “underdeveloped”.
 Are we going to give to the hyena twice?
 Nī tūkūhe hiti keeri?

-Writing about Twiga Farm in Kiambu, Central Kenya as a case study of a Kenyan land grab, Leira Von Rinsum, a freelance journalist concluded, “In global neo-liberal framework that demands pro-corporation, pro-profit development led by investments, they are only one example of the massive land grabs and evictions taking place in Kenya and in Africa.
+Writing about Twiga Farm in Kiambu, Central Kenya as a case study of a Kenyan land grab, Leira Von Rinsum, a freelance journalist concluded, “In global neo-liberal framework that demands pro-corporation, pro-profit development led by investments, they (Twiga Farm) are only one example of the massive land grabs and evictions taking place in Kenya and in Africa.
 The collusion of local, national and international money is more and more regalizing the disowning of people of their lands in the name of economic growth, development and investment.
-It is a powerful partnership to stand up against” Very powerful as is clearly evident in the unfolding tragic drama in the Rift valley and Northern Kenya.
+It is a powerful partnership to stand up against” So very powerful as is clearly evident in the unfolding tragic drama in the Rift valley and Northern Kenya.
+It is a mad scramble even by locals to monetize every little piece of ground as the pestilential fever spreads.

 DW reports that it is now certain that land grabbing in Africa is fuelling conflict.
 In Ethiopia, it is reported that hundreds and thousands of farmers and settled communities have been uprooted with many of them ending up homeless wretches in rural towns, villages and urban centres.
 In the Omo valley, home to some of the most ancient and rich African heritage, the displacement of thousands of these indigenous peoples has greatly elevated the potential for violent clashes.
 In Sierra Leone, resistance to corporate land grabbing by palm oil companies has led to violent clashes between government forces and protesters.